Participation in international missions requires:

 In alliance with other countries, the Swedish Armed Forces prevent and address crises outside Sweden by participating in missions to promote peace, in which mission-based units should be capable of handling the full spectrum of tasks, from creating confidence and implementing conflict prevention measures to humanitarian, peacekeeping and peace enforcing operations.

-The Armed Force's Strategic Direction constitutes the Supreme Commander's overall direction of the Armed Force's operation and development.
+The Swedish Armed Forces Strategic Direction constitutes the Chief of Defence's overall direction of the Armed Force's operation and development.

 The Strategic Direction is determined by the government's policy decisions, but has also been based on operational experience, global developments, results of operational analysis, and an operational evaluation of the Armed Force's capabilities.